Selling your home privately is an option

 Assess speed of selling

-Watch the homes most similar to yours to see how quickly they sell.
+Watch the homes most similar to yours to gauge how long home sales near you are taking.
 You can notice if the price changes while the home is on the market and if it is sold quickly.
 If you do this work a few months before you list your home, you’ll have a pretty good idea about pricing for your area.

 Sold by an estate agent?